 - The Anterior Circumflex Humeral Artery (a branch of the Axillary Artery).

-- It’s a strong supinator of the forearm, when elbow is bent.
-This action is made use of in screwing movements like tightening up the screw with screw driver.
+- It’s a strong supinator of the forearm, when the elbow is bent.
+This action is made use of in screwing movements like tightening up the screw with a screw driver.

-- It’s a powerful flexor of the forearm, when elbow is extended.
+- It’s a powerful flexor of the forearm, when the elbow is extended.

 - It’s likewise a weak flexor of the shoulder joint.

 - Bends the forearm at the elbow joint.

 - Supinates the forearm at the radioulnar joints.

 - Bends the arm at the glenohumeral joint.